Mitochondrial function can play significant part in serious disease

-Category: Environment Hits: 2Disorders of the cells' energy supply can cause a number of serious diseases, but also seem to be connected to ageing.
+Category: Environment Hits: 4Disorders of the cells' energy supply can cause a number of serious diseases, but also seem to be connected to ageing.
 More research is needed on mitochondrial function to find future treatments.
 A new study shows how an important molecule inside the mitochondria affects their function in mice and fruit flies.
 The study adds valuable knowledge on formerly relatively unexplored protein modifications.

 Read more https://www.sciencedaily.com/releases/2021/02/210219155928.htm